Coronavirus: Asia may not register economic growth in 2020 for the first time in 60 years, warns IMF

 “Prospects for 2021, while highly uncertain, are for strong growth,” he added.
 “If containment measures work, and with substantial policy stimulus to reduce ‘scarring’ growth in Asia is expected to rebound strongly – more so than during the Global Financial Crisis.”

-Rhee said the Asia Pacific region is currently experiencing different stages of the coronavirus pandemic.
+Rhee said the Asia Pacific region has been experiencing different stages of the coronavirus pandemic.
 “China’s economy is beginning to get back to work, other economies are imposing tighter lockdowns, and some are experiencing a second wave of virus infections,” he added.
 “Much depends on the spread of the virus and on how policies respond.”

+Meanwhile, the IMF expressed its support for India’s “proactive” decision to implement a nationwide lockdown to check the spread of coronavirus.
+“India entered the pandemic turmoil in the midst of a credit crunch-induced slowdown and its recovery prospect becomes more uncertain,” Rhee said.
+“Despite the economic slowdown, the government implemented a nationwide lockdown and we support India’s proactive decision.”

 On Tuesday, the fund slashed its growth projection for India to 1.9% from the earlier estimated 5.8%for the financial year 2020-2021 as the intensifying coronavirus pandemic continues to crush the global economy.
 With a subdued forecast, India is likely to record its worst growth performance since liberalisation in 1991, the IMF had said in its latest edition of the World Economy report.
 However, the fund added that only India and China will see positive growth in 2020.